 Sensitive.
 I used to despise that word with all of my bruise-like-a-peach heart.
-I hated that the little nuances of life had the ability to pierce my heart to its core, while others were left relatively unscathed.
+I hated that the little nuances of life could pierce my heart to its core, while other people were left relatively unscathed.

 To be sensitive was vulnerable, painful, hard work.
-I was ashamed of my feelings, my sensitivity, and I saw nothing good in them.
+I was ashamed of my feelings, my sensitivity.
+I saw nothing good in them.

-I remember the physical pain of being in social settings through my childhood and adolescent years.
-It was as if I would feel the emotions, thoughts, and stories of every person in the room.
-It was overwhelming.
-The sudden flood on my senses often rendered me paralyzed and unable to interact with others.
-I would leave early, then spend the rest of the night thinking about each person and what I could’ve/should’ve said or done to help them.
+This sudden flood on my senses often rendered me paralyzed and unable to interact with others.
+I would leave the event early, then spend the rest of the night thinking about each person and what I could have said or done to help them.

 I could go for days in complete silence.
 In those times, I was in a whole other world, a perfect place where every tear and hurt in every heart had been wiped away.

 Once, a friend told me, “You’re so boring.”
-In reality, I thought, she was really trying to say that our peers weren’t looking for someone who could feel them.
-They wanted someone they could have fun with, someone they could talk to about the latest pop idol or TV show and not suddenly go all pensive on them.
+I thought she was really trying to say that our peers weren’t looking for someone who could feel them.
+They wanted someone they could have fun with, someone they could talk to about the latest pop idol or TV show.
+Someone who would not suddenly go all pensive on them.

-In hindsight, they were probably right on some level, and I needed to learn to manage and balance my sensitive soul.
-Not to reject it completely, neither to let it control me.
-But mastery of the sensitive soul is another topic for another time.
+In hindsight, they were probably right on some level.
+I needed to learn to balance my sensitive soul.
+Not to reject it completely, but not to let it forcefully control me, either.

 So for years, I tried to fit in.
 I went through a revolving door of alternate personalities.
 I was the party girl, the girl-in-the-corner hiding behind a book, the flirt, the “wise one,” the airhead, the intellectual — the list goes on.
 I built an emotional shield around my heart with these masks.
 None of them lasted very long, and all of them left me feeling very, very tired.

 There were days innumerable when I ended up in my room, crying and praying that God would forgive me for feeling too much.
 Having too many feelings was bad.
-I didn’t understand what it means to be a highly sensitive person, and I was under such a terrible weight of guilt for being too emotional.
+Because I didn’t understand what it means to be a highly sensitive person, I was under such a terrible weight of guilt for being “too emotional.”

 I am slowly starting to believe that my highly sensitive soul is beautiful.
 It is not something to be ashamed of, to be pressed down or contained, or to be cured by growing in spirituality.
 My soul was created by God the way it is.
 It is spiritual.
 It is beautiful.

-I had previously been in a perpetual state of shame that my soul was weak and bad and therefore had to be shut down.
+I had previously been in a perpetual state of shame.
+I thought my soul was weak and bad, and therefore had to be shut down.
 But in doing so, I found that it was impossible to feel less.
 We either keep our hearts open or shut them down entirely.
 A hardened heart will keep getting harder, unless it decides to allow life to breathe upon it again.

 I can choose to let my heart soar and my soul be free to be what it was created to be, even if that means some messy/painful/difficult days.
 Or I can choose to close my heart tightly and wear it like a locket around my neck — a pretty display to be sure, but heavy, inanimate, dead.